For many people, their personal car doubles as their business car.

 Unfortunately, there is a big, and I mean huge, problem here…

 One of the statements above is a car insurance myth and in fact, is completely wrong!

 Using your personal car for business activities may actually be more costly than beneficial, particularly if you happen to have an accident without the right type of auto insurance coverage.

 This is the truth of the matter: depending on how you use your personal car, your auto insurance company may deem your vehicle as a commercial vehicle meaning your personal car insurance won’t cover everything.

 What most people don’t realize is that how you use your vehicle is just as important as what you drive, and has a tremendous impact on your auto insurance.

-That’s why there is the question on that auto insurance application which asks you for the intended use for the car you are insuring.
+That’s why there is that question on that auto insurance application that asks you for the intended use for the car you are insuring.

 The insurer needs that information because it has to determine what kind of coverage you will need for that car based on its intended usage.